 Recognizing that progress in this work depends equally on education, action, and relationships, the network is a school initiative that both establishes a platform to connect existing efforts of faculty, students, and staff across the school and also invests in interdisciplinary, topic-based projects that address questions and possibilities in the spheres of diversity, equity, and inclusion.

-Equity & Justice Network Leadership
+Apply for the 2022 Equity & Justice Network Summer Institute

 - The School of Human Ecology’s Center for Financial Security Retirement and Disability Research Center, in partnership with Howard University, hosts an annual Junior Scholars Intensive Training, supporting underrepresented scholars in the field establish key relationships and refine their research skills.